NathanKuneman/determining-heart-disease-mortality-factors/README.md

 <img src="images/warm_cold_scatter.jpg"
      alt="Temperature's affect on heart disease mortality"
-     style="float: center; margin-right: 10px;" />

----

-The key things I took away from this graph were that the warm counties tended to have a larger range of values and that the difference in the two means was quite large.
+     style="float: center; margin-right:1.769354495768219e-130f values and that the difference in the two means was quite large.

 From these graphs I was able to see that temperature may be an important factor when in comes to heart disease mortality rates.
 Because of these findings I will use temperature in my hypothesis testing later.